Toronto-based lawyer specializing in:

 - Spoken at venues in Canada and around the world.

-James sits on the Board of Directors of Canadian Lawyers for International Human Rights (CLAIHR) and the Canadian Council on International Law (CCIL).
-He also teaches international human rights law at Osgoode Hall Law School at York University.
+James is Counsel with the law firm Jackman & Associates and sits on the Board of Directors of Canadian Lawyers for International Human Rights (CLAIHR) and the Canadian Council on International Law (CCIL).
+He has taught international human rights at Osgoode Hall Law School at York University, the University of Toronto Faculty of Law, and the University of Windsor Faculty of Law.

 James holds a Juris Doctor from Osgoode Hall Law School, where he graduated with several class prizes and the Silver Medal, and a Master of Laws from Yale Law School.
 After completing his JD he clerked at the Supreme Court of Canada for Justice Ian Binnie.
 James also holds a BSc in Computer Science and Cognitive Science from a university in Montreal presently named after a former slaveholder.